abhi-goel01/FineTuneLLMwithConfluence/README.md

 3. Confluence API token: Generate the token from confluence - The token should be a combination of userid:<confluence token>
 4. open AI key: Generate a key from openai in order to integrate with the GPT Large Language Model

-Note: Confluence API's only support basic auth so change bearer token to basic in rest_api.py file
+Note: Confluence API's only support basic auth so change bearer token to basic token in rest_api.py file

 # References